Blog

 WordPress Plugin: Visualizer

-The plugin gives you full control over your chart or graph, and updates your display in real time …
+Visualizer gives you complete control of your information, and updates your display in real time …

 • General Settings – Configure chart title settings, font styles, tooltip, and legend.